 A scholarship endowment is simply a fund that a college uses to assist students to pay for their education.
 The fund may be directed solely as a need-based or merit-based scholarship, or it may contain specific criteria agreed upon by the donor and the college.
 The college has the right to invest the money to increase the size of the endowment over time and can choose to either supervise the process internally or rely on an investment manager to appropriately handle the funds.
 Read more about Grove City College's Endowment Policies.

 Grove City College has over 300 scholarship funds named by donors to provide assistance to students and other college-based funds such as the Trustee Academic Scholarship and the General Scholarship Endowment.
-With a June 30, 2012, total endowment of $95,000,000, Grove City College devotes 85% of its endowment income to need-based and merit-based scholarships.
+As of March 2015, the endowment is $111,000,000.
+Grove City College devotes the endowment income of 89% of those funds to need-based and merit-based scholarships.

 Scholarship is celebrated!

 Each year we celebrate scholarship, share donors' experiences, enjoy students' talents and learn about students' life journeys.
 This year's celebration was held on Saturday, April 11, 2015.
 View photos from the event.

 The process is an easy one!
 Endowments are established through gifts of $25,000 given within a five-year period.
 Pass-through scholarships are established with a yearly $5,000 gift.
 We invite you to read more about establishing a scholarship.
 If you have questions, please contact Kelly Conger, Director of Foundation and Corporate Relations, at 724-458-2991 or email@example.com.